lloydalexporter/FEEL-GOOD-FUND-Budgeting-System-Prototype/README.md

 Python2 is no longer updated but some people still use it for some reason so I like to try make my programs run in both versions.

+### Complete Prototype, lots of random methods that aren't used, this will be fixed at some point... or maybe never.
+Depends how I'm feeling.